BardicDefense/purple-hack/spells.md

 #### Turn Undead

 _Necromancy (R: Self, D: 1D6 × 10 minutes)_
 Save: None.
-AoE: 50-ft radius / 20 × 20.
-The duration of this spell is rolled in secret by the GM.
-The caster rolls 2d6 and adds their level to the result.
-That many Hit Dice of undead equal to the result are turned: they will try to flee out of range to the best of their ability for the spell’s duration.
-If they cannot, they will cower as far from the caster as possible.
-Creatures with 3 or more Hit Dice than the caster has levels are immune.
-If the caster’s level is 5 or more than the Hit Dice of any affected undead, those undead are destroyed, not turned.
-If there are undead of multiple Hit Dice values in range, the roll is applied to all types; lower Hit Dice undead are turned first.
-Surplus Hit Dice are lost (for example, if the result indicates that 7 Hit Dice are turned, and there are four undead of 2 Hit Dice each, then only three undead are turned).
-Attacking a turned undead negates the spell for that creature.
+AoE: 30-ft radius / 12 × 12.
+The caster rolls 2d6 to determine the result:

+- 4 or lower: The undead are unaffected
+- 5-6: 2d4 undead are stunned for 1 Round, unable to act.
+- 7-12: 2d4 undead flee from the caster for 1 Turn.
+- 13 or higher: 2d4 undead are permanently destroyed.

+If the caster is a higher level than the targeted undead, add a bonus of +2 per level, to a maximum of +6.
+If the caster is a lower level than the targeted undead, add a penalty of -2 per level, to a maximum of -6.

+Attacking a turned undead creature frees it from the effects of the spell at the end of the current combat round.

+In a mixed group of undead with multiple Levels, those of lowest Level are affected first.
+On a successful turning roll, the caster may make another roll the following Round, affecting the next lowest Level type of undead present.
+This process may be repeated until all types of undead have been affected or a turning roll fails.

 #### Unseen Servant